eddiesTime/sme_app/raw_documentation.md

 To read data from the `State` use `selector` functions.

-Let’s take a look at Figure to see Redux in action.
+Let’s take a look at _Figure 36_ to see Redux in action.

 | ![Concept of Redux](https://i.imgur.com/YWH4pOa.jpg) |
 | :--------------------------------------------------: |
 |            _Figure 36: Concept of Redux_             |

-The UI is a representation of the current state.
-The UI listens to events from the user and dispatches an action corresponding to the event.
-The action gets processed by a reducer.
-Since a reducer is a pure function it can not handle asynchronous calls.
-This is where the middleware comes into play.
-The middleware intercepts an action and can be used to process an asynchronous call.
-When the middleware is finished with the asynchronous call it dispatches a new Action which is being processed by a reducer.
-The reducer returns a new state object with the data provided by the action.
-With the new state object the UI rebuilds to represent that state.
+The UI is a representation of the current `State`.
+It listens to events from the user and dispatches an `Action` corresponding to the event.

+The `Action` gets processed by a `Reducer`.
+Since a reducer is a pure function, it can not handle asynchronous calls.
+This is where the `Middleware` comes into play.

+The `Middleware` intercepts an action and can be used to process an asynchronous call.
+When the middleware is finished with the asynchronous call, it dispatches a new `Action` which is being processed by a reducer.

+The `Reducer` returns a new state object with the data provided by the action.
+With the new state object, the UI rebuilds to represent that state.

 ##### Concepts of flutter_redux

 ###### StoreProvider

-Injects the store into the widget tree and provides it to all descendants in need.
+The `StoreProvider` injects the store into the Widget Tree and provides it to all descendants in need.

 ###### StoreConnector

-A descendant Widget which gets the store from the nearest `StoreProvider` ancestor and converts the store into a `ViewModel`.
-Whenever the store emits a change event the Widget will be rebuild.
+`StoreConnector` is a descendant widget that gets the store from the nearest `StoreProvider` ancestor and converts the store into a `ViewModel`.
+Whenever the store emits a change event, the widget will be rebuilt.

 ###### StoreBuilder

-Passes the store down to a Widget’s builder function.
+`StoreBuilder` passes down the store to a widget’s `builder()` function.

 #### Implementation

-Let’s walk through the implementation of Redux in the example.
+Let’s walk through the implementation of the Redux example.

 This walkthrough will cover the implementation inside the presentation layer as well as the implementation inside the application layer.

 ##### Application Layer

-To keep it _lean_ only the weather relevant redux components are shown.
+To keep the implementation part _lean_, only the weather relevant Redux components are shown.

 ##### State